tomasmark79/DiscordTranslatorExtension/README.md

 Chrome extension for automatic Discord message translation to Czech.

-Requiring LibreTranslate API endpoint on yout infra!
+Requiring LibreTranslate API endpoint on your infra!

 ## Setup